royemosby/RoR-Newsroom/README.md

 ## About RoR Newsroom

 RoR Newsroom as a platform focuses on the publishing workflow found in a multi-person, news-producing venture.
 Using an [RBAC-like](https://en.wikipedia.org/wiki/Role-based_access_control) approach, each user is assigned various roles (authorizations) that allow them to perform individual tasks found in a news publishing lifecycle.
-Since this is a school project I kept the workflow and the authorizations relatively simple.
+Since this is a school project, I kept the workflow and the authorizations relatively simple.
 I am using the following workflow to model the behavior of RoR Newsroom:

 1. New idea or a pitch
 2. Approval to proceed
-3. Assingment of an idea to an author
+3. Assignment of an idea to an author
 4. Working draft
-5. Editorial review of draft (and sent back to step for if revisions needed)
+5. Editorial review of draft (and sent back to step 4 if revisions are needed)
 6. Publish live news article
 7. The platform also allows for updates to be attached to published articles.